Swimming Pool Safety for Pets

 Play in the water with your dog

-Playing in the pool is great exercise for all involved, including your canine sidekick.
+As we have outlined a few pool safety tips for pets, let’s not ignore how playing in the pool is a great exercise for all involved, including your canine sidekick.
 Early on it can teach them how to be comfortable in the water, and how to get in and out safely.

 Keep your dog cool and hydrated